pdjr-beatrice/log/CONFIGURATION.md

 # log system

-The log system creates, maintains and processes a collection of daily log files in the directory specified by *LOGDIR*.
+## log-update

-Each day a new file with the name *YYYYMMDD* is created at 00:00Z, updated throughout the day, and closed at 23:59:45Z.
+The `log-update` program creates and updates a collection of daily log files in a configurable *log directory*.
-Typically, this work is undertaken by the `/usr/local/bin/log-update`.
+Each day a new file with the name *YYYYMMDD* is created at 00:00Z, is updated throughout the day, and is closed at 23:59:45Z.

 Exactly what data `log-update` places in the daily log is specified by rules grouped in named paragraphs in the configuration file `/usr/local/etc/log.cfg`.
-Each time `log-update` is executed, the name of the rule paragraph to be processed must be specified by an argument.
+Each time `log-update` is executed, the name of the rule paragraph or paragraphs that should be processed must be specified.
 The simplest way of generating a log is to configure the host system `/etc/crontab/` so that `log-update` is executed at appropriate time intervals.

 The following example `log.cfg` consists of three paragraphs.